 Due to the black box nature of Las Vegas it is impossible to know whether casinos take active positions in the outcomes of games.
 Research to date has found contradictory evidence, with Avery and Chevalier (1999) and Paul and Weinbach (2005) pointing towards active positions and Humphreys et al. (2013) finding evidence of neutral positions.
 Regardless of whether an active position is taken by a casino, spreads will always be adjusted as gambler sentiment, as revealed through newly placed wagers, shifts (Kreiger, 2015).
 If a higher than anticipated proportion is bet on the favorite, Las Vegas will increase the spread's magnitude to provide an incentive to bet on the underdog.
-Conversely, if a lower than anticipated proportion is bet on the favorite, bookmakers will decrease the spread's magnitude to provide an incentive to bet on the favorite.
+Conversely, if a lower than anticipated proportion is bet on the favorite the spread's magnitude to provide an incentive.

 This paper takes advantage of the fact that Las Vegas adjusts spreads over the course of the week as new information is revealed by the betting patterns of gamblers.
-When determining the opening spread, Las Vegas can only use information available at that point in time along with its best estimate of gambler sentiment about each team.
+When determining opening spread, Las Vegas can only use information available at that point in time along with its best estimate of gamblers' sentiment about each team.
 As the week progresses, gamblers reveal their preferences for a matchup's two teams through the placement of bets.
-If Las Vegas' estimate of gambler sentiment turns out to be inaccurate, Las Vegas adjusts the spread offered accordingly.
+If Las Vegas' estimate of gamblers' sentiment turns out to be inaccurate, Las Vegas adjusts the spread offered accordingly.
 Using Google search frequency data as a proxy for sentiment, we test whether Las Vegas prices in this gambler sentiment.
-We examine if Google search frequency data taken from the day before the release of the opening spread is
+We examine if Google search frequency data taken from the day before the release of the opening spread is incorporated into that spread.
+We then see if Google search data taken over the time period from opening spread to closing spread is priced into the closing spread as the Efficient Market Hypothesis would predict.